yildirima/PingControls/README.md

 - IP list can be  pull from  Database
 - IP list can be  define from local file or variable
 - Send alert function integrated for HP Operation Manager
-- IP status check function runs  multithread
+- IP status check function runs with multithreading option